-You can add SSH keys for use in connecting to remote servers, such as an AWS EC2 instance.
+You can add SSH keys for use in connecting to remote servers, such as an AWS EC2 instance or Git repository.

-To add an SSH key that can be referenced in Harness entities, do the following:
+Use these steps to add an SSH key that can be referenced in Harness entities.

-Enter a Name for the SSH Credential and click Continue.
+Enter a Name for the SSH credential and select Continue.

 Under Select an Auth Scheme, select one of the following:

 - SSH Key: Add SSH keys for Harness to use when connecting to remote servers.

 - Kerberos: SSH into a target host via the Kerberos protocol.